 In a Nutshell

-- What’s in a credit report and why it matters
+- What’s in a credit report and why does it matter?

 - How to read credit report codes

-- How to get a copy of your credit report from all three credit bureaus
+- How to get a copy of your credit report from all three major credit bureaus

-What’s in a credit report and why it matters
+What’s in a credit report and why does it matter?

 Credit reports are typically divided into six sections.